What is bronchiolitis?

 children under 2 years of age.
 There is swelling in the smaller airways or bronchioles

-of the lung, which blocks air in the smaller airways.
+of the lung.
+This blocks air in the smaller airways.

 What causes bronchiolitis?

-The most common cause of bronchiolitis is a virus, most frequently the respiratory
+The most common cause of bronchiolitis is a virus, most often the respiratory syncytial

 It is rarely caused by bacteria, usually mycoplasma pneumoniae.